 - legal professional privilege

-- our signed letter explaining the document and what to do now
+- our signed letter explaining the employment contract

 The Court has broadened the concept of ‘solicit’ in favour of the old employer.
 Our Employment Contracts adopt this new broader definition.